Swimming: Time to take the plunge?

 David Sparkes, the ASA Chief Executive, said, "It’s quite simple really.
 By swimming you’ll be improving your health but more importantly you may actually remember how much fun it is!"

-NHS guidelines suggest for health benefits adults should do 30 minutes of moderate-intensity activity on five or more days a week.
+NHS guidelines suggest for health benefits adults should do at least 30 minutes of moderate-intensity activity on five or more days a week.

 A 30-minute session at the pool on one or more days a week will count towards your recommended weekly activity target but any amount of time exercising no matter how long or short is good for you.